furkancosgun/ABAP-ZEN-API/README.md

 3. **Register Middleware**: Middleware processes requests before they reach the route handlers.
 Register your middleware using the `me->use( middleware = ... )` statement.

-4. **Specify the Base Path**: Override the `root_path` method to set the base path for the API.
+4. **Specify the Base Path**: Override the `get_root` method to set the base path for the API.
 Ensure this path matches the configuration in the SICF transaction code.

 Here’s an example implementation of an API class: